artsy/artsy.github.io/_posts/2019-05-06-technical-writing-for-teams.markdown

 inevitably learn.
 We'll touch more on this in the next section.

 A really common response I get to "hey have you thought about writing a blog post about this?" is that "this isn't really worth writing a post about."
-This is incorrect.
-I go into this in more detail in [this talk][talk], but _most_ engineering work could be written about.

-<iframe width="100%" height="400" src="https://www.youtube.com/embed/SjjvnrqDjpM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Even if a subject has been written about before, it's never been written about from _your perspective_.
+I disagree.
+Even if a subject has been written about before, it has never been written about from _your perspective_.
 And short posts are valuable, too – just think about how often you'll be searching for an answer to a question and find a short, simple blog post that's unblocked you.
 Here is a selection of short, focused posts from the Artsy blog:

 - [Using OCR To Fix a Hilarious Bug][ocr] (bug fix becomes a blog post)
 - [Being a Good OSS Citizen][oss_citizen] (an open source pull request becomes a blog post)